Introduction

 behaviors intended to avoid, postpone, or hide the blocks.

-other occasions their speech is blocked.
 Stuttering is a complex and

 multi-faceted condition which, depending on the individual, may involve a